BerkeleySTEM/cs-resources/README.md

 # berkeley-advising
-A community-wiki FAQ for Berkeley
+A community-wiki FAQ for CS at Berkeley.

 ## Advise